bdietz/dlf-checklist/PITCHME.md

 ---
 @title[Research Lifecycle]
 ### Data Lifecycle as Map for Data Management
-> ...you principally have to worry about the data management practices for whatever part of the lifecycle you are currently in.
+> ...you principally have to worry about the data management practices for whatever part of the lifecycle you are currently in...

 Kristin Briney, [Data Management for Researchers](http://dataabinitio.com/?page_id=672)
 Note: https://catalog.lib.ncsu.edu/record/NCSU3913377 We ultimately found Kristin Briney's Data Management for Researchers to be the most useful model.